SoftPC

 Insignia entered into a development agreement with Microsoft giving the company access to Windows source code.
 This agreement covered the product then known as Windows 4 as well as Windows NT, on which Microsoft was seeking to support compatibility for Intel architecture binaries on RISC architecture systems.
 When Microsoft released Windows NT it included a subsystem ("WOW" - Windows on Windows, later NTVDM) for running virtualized 16-bit Windows (x86) programs.
-However, they had also made changes to Windows to allow it to run on alternative processors (Alpha, PowerPC), and for these an emulation layer was needed for programs compiled for Intel processors.
+However, it had also made changes to Windows to allow it to run on alternative processors (Alpha, PowerPC), and for these an emulation layer was needed for programs compiled for Intel processors.
 Customized versions of Insignia's core emulation system were produced to this end, but the alternative NT architectures never became widely used.

 Beginning in 1996, Insignia commanded the niche for this product area, but it soon faced heavy competition from Connectix with their Virtual PC product.
 Insignia sold the product line to FWB Software in October 1999 in order to focus on supplying implementations of Java for the mobile device market.
 FWB continued to sell SoftWindows until March 2001.
 FWB Software also marketed a separate version of the software that did not include a bundled copy of Windows, called RealPC, until 2003.

 Unlike most emulators, the SoftWindows product used recompiled Windows components to improve performance in most business applications, providing almost native performance (but this meant that, unlike SoftPC, SoftWindows was not upgradable).